alphadevx/alpha/README.md

 Status
 ------

-Note that this is the working branch for the 2.0 release, currently with **alpha** status so **not suitable for production**.
-The stable 1.x release are available from here: http://www.alphaframework.org/article/Download
+Note that this is the working branch for the 2.0 release, currently with **beta** status so **not suitable for production**, but is **suitable for new development projects**.
+The stable (but deprecated) 1.x releases are available from here: http://www.alphaframework.org/article/Download

 Models
 ------